Earned income tax credit

 The earned income tax credit has been part of political debates in the United States over whether raising the minimum wage or increasing EITC is a better idea.
 In a random survey of 568 members of the American Economic Association in 2011, roughly 60% of economists agreed (31.7%) or agreed with provisos (30.8%) that the earned income tax credit program should be expanded.
+In 2021, when the survey was done again, the percentage of economists that agreed to expanding the credit increased to 90%.

 Overview

 In 1969, Richard Nixon proposed the Family Assistance Plan, which included a guaranteed minimum income in the form of a negative income tax.
 The House of Representatives passed this plan, but the Senate did not.
 During his 1972 Presidential campaign, George McGovern proposed a demogrant of $1,000 for every American.
 Critics during this time complained about implying people don't have to work for a living, and saw the program as having too little stigma; during this time, Hawaii had an established residency requirement for public aid, which one Hawaii State Senator suggested was necessary to discourage "parasites in paradise".

+Proposed by Russell Long and signed into law by President Gerald Ford as part of the Tax Reduction Act of 1975, the EITC provides an income tax credit to certain individuals.
+Upon enactment, the EITC gave a tax credit to individuals who had at least one dependent, maintained a household, and had earned income of less than $8,000 during the year.
+The tax credit was $400 for individuals with earned income of less than $4,000.
+The tax credit was an amount less than $400 for individuals whose income was between $4,000 and $7,999 during the year.

-Proposed by Russell Long and enacted in 1975, the EITC provides benefits to working recipients with earned income, but not to non-working recipients.
-The initially modest EITC has been expanded by tax legislation on a number of occasions, including the widely publicized Tax Reform Act of 1986, and was further expanded in 1990, 1993, 2001, and 2009, regardless of whether the act in general raised taxes (1990, 1993), lowered taxes (2001), or eliminated other deductions and credits (1986).
+The initial EITC was expanded by tax legislation on a number of occasions, including the widely publicized Tax Reform Act of 1986, and it was further expanded in 1990, 1993, 2001, and 2009, regardless of whether the act in general raised taxes (1990, 1993), lowered taxes (2001), or eliminated other deductions and credits (1986).
 In 1993, President Clinton tripled the EITC.
-Today, the EITC is one of the largest anti-poverty tools in the United States.
-Also, the EITC is mainly used to "promote and support work."
+Today, the EITC is one of the largest anti-poverty tools in the United States, and is mainly used to "promote and support work".
 Most income measures, including the poverty rate, do not account for the credit.